akalipetis/hybrid-workshop/README.md

 * the `ports` that are going to be exposed

 The command to create a service is the following one:
+Services can only be created from the swarm master.
+This command must be run from the master node.

 ```bash
 docker service create --publish 8088:80 <user-name>/linux_tweet_app